Garfieldttt/pve-backup-zabbix/README.md

 Use this template to monitor **Proxmox VE VM backups** via Zabbix.
 It helps detect failed jobs, long durations, missing templates, and unusual backup sizes.

 ---

-## License
-MIT – use freely, contribute, adapt as needed.

----